simulation-tree/worlds/README.md

 # Simulation
-Simple library for implementing logic on data.
+Simple library for implementing logic acting on data.

 ### Organizing data
-Data is available as _components_ and _lists_, where both are found through an _entity_.
-Where only one component of the same type is allowed:
+Data is stored as _components_ and _lists_, where both are found through an _entity_.
+Entities are then stored in _worlds_, which can be serialized, deserialized and appended to other worlds:
 ```cs
 using World world = new();
 eint entity = world.CreateEntity();